photobooth-app/photobooth-docs/docs/setup/installation.md

 - [Latest stable Python](https://www.python.org/downloads/) Please use the link, the Microsoft Store version is not recommended.
 - [Latest ffmpeg-release](https://ffmpeg.org/download.html): Choose the windows releases from gyan.dev.
 Look for the release builds, for example `ffmpeg-release-full.7z`.
 Download the folder, unpack it to C:\ and add the path to the executable ffmpeg.exe to system path's.
 Check that in a CLI you can start ffmpeg.
 If it starts, photobooth can use it also.
 If you don't need the video feature, you don't need to install ffmpeg.

-!!! note
+!!! info

     Since v5 the [latest libjpeg-turbo-X.X.X-**vc64**](https://github.com/libjpeg-turbo/libjpeg-turbo/releases) is optional.
 Using libjpeg-turbo is better for the performance, but on modern computers the difference is neglible.
 On Raspberry Pi or other SBC using libjpeg-turbo is recommended.
     If you install v4 or older, libjpeg-turbo is mandatory.
 Ensure to use the -vc64 variant and unpack it to C:\ so it will be automatically detected.

 ## Install photobooth app